-Current Status of City Package Bills February 10, 2014 HB 7 Restoration of civil right to vote; person convicted of nonviolent felony.
+Current Status of City Package Bills February 21, 2014 HB 7 Restoration of civil right to vote; person convicted of nonviolent felony, eligibility to register.
 Patron: Habeeb Summary as introduced:

 Restoration of civil right to vote.
-Provides for the automatic restoration of the civil right to be eligible to register to vote to persons convicted of nonviolent felonies (except felony drug and election fraud crimes) upon completion of sentence, including any term of probation or parole, and the payment of all restitution, fines, costs, and fees assessed as a result of the conviction.
-11/18/13 House: Referred to Committee on Privileges and Elections 01/22/14 House: Assigned P & E sub: Constitutional Amendments 01/27/14 House: Subcommittee recommends laying on the table Notes: City position: support HB 37 Absentee voting; persons 65 years of age or older may vote by absentee ballot, etc. Patrons: Kory, Rasoul and Simon Summary as introduced: Elections; absentee voting by persons 65 years or older.
-Adds to the list of persons entitled to vote by absentee ballot those persons who are 65 years of age or older on or before the day of the election for which an absentee ballot is sought.
-12/02/13 House: Referred to Committee on Privileges and Elections 01/10/14 House: Assigned P & E sub: Elections Subcommittee 01/16/14 House: Subcommittee recommends laying on the table Notes: City position: support HB 40 Motor fuels tax rates; repeals provision that will increase tax, etc. Patron: Marshall, R.G.
+Provides for the automatic restoration of the civil right to be eligible to register to vote to persons convicted of nonviolent felonies (excepting felony drug and election fraud crimes) upon completion of sentence, including any term of probation or parole, and the payment of all restitution, fines, costs, and fees assessed as a result of the felony conviction.
+02/12/14 House: Left in Privileges and Elections Notes: City position: support HB 37 Absentee voting; persons 65 years of age or older may vote by absentee ballot, etc. Patrons: Kory, Rasoul and Simon Summary as introduced: